Role and Responsibility of the International Scholar

 - Your program must be extended before the end date on your current DS-2019.
 If the end date lapses then no extension is possible and you must leave the United States.

 - To ensure that this process runs smoothly, have your host department send IPO any extension paperwork at least two weeks prior to the program end date.
-IPO will then verify that you are eligible for an extension and process the paperwork.
+IES will then verify that you are eligible for an extension and process the paperwork.

 - J-1 scholars, students, and dependents (J-2s) are required to have major medical insurance for the duration of the program.